danielabar/meblog/src/markdown/learning-from-screencasts.md

 ## Passive Learning

 Let's start with what not to do.
-Since the course format is video, it's tempting to treat this like a Netflix entertainment series, pop some popcorn, sit back, and binge watch.
+Since the course format is video, it's tempting to treat this like a Netflix series, pop some popcorn, sit back, and binge watch.

 ![popcorn](../images/popcorn-linus-mimietz-uWjBqbCHY7g-unsplash.jpg "popcorn")